Red Hen Publications

 • • • •

 So, Hagrid already had two counts against him and Riddle knew that anyone with the typical wizarding attitude towards giants would automatically be disposed to believe Hagrid capable of anything.
 From where Riddle was standing, Hagrid was simply begging to be set-up, and this had probably always been an intrinsic part of Riddle’s general fall-back plan.
-Indeed, back in the days that Tom was working alone, he tended to make a point of assuring that there would always be someone else in the vicinity who could readily take the blame.
+Indeed, back in the days that Tom was working alone, he tended to make a point of assuring that there would always be someone else in the vicinity who could readily take the blame for his own doings.

 • • • •

-Which brings us around to Dumbledore’s intervention on Hagrid’s behalf.
+Which brings us to Dumbledore’s intervention on Hagrid’s behalf.

 That wasn’t the first time, after all.